projectcapsule/capsule/README.md

 - Q. Does it work with my Kuberentes XYZ distribution?

   A. We tested Capsule with vanilla Kubernetes 1.16+ on private environments and public clouds.
-We expect it to work smoothly on any other k8s distribution.
+We expect it to work smoothly on any other Kubernetes distribution.
 Please, let us know if you find it doesn't.

 - Q. Do you provide commercial support?